When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Those arriving from red list countries must quarantine for 10 days in government-managed hotels, adding huge costs to the holiday.
-In the latest government update these costs will increase from £1,750 for a single person, to £2,285 from 12 August.
+This now costs £2,285 for a single person.
 This fee includes the two PCR tests required.

 Traffic light ratings can be changed by the government at any time, so booking remains risky.

 It’s unlikely you will be able to get a refund for your holiday or flight if a destination is changed from green to amber – even if you are unvaccinated.
 Package holiday companies aren’t obliged to refund or rebook your holiday to an amber country, but most will allow booking amendments – although these may be costly.